Gedev/classroom-finder/README.md

 5. Use php artisan key:generate.

 6. Use 'php artisan migrate' to fill the database.
-    It will create fake users too.
+    -> If you get error with "... could not find driver", you will need to uncomment ';extension=pdo_mysql.so' from the php.ini file in your php installation folder.

-7. Use the command 'composer dump-autoload', then use 'php artisan db:seed' to fill the database with data
+7. Use the command 'composer dump-autoload', then use 'php artisan migrate' follow by 'php artisan db:seed' to fill the database with data.

 8. Use 'php artisan serve' to launch the localhost